cdeguzman1208/Data-Project/README.md

 - In the submission comments, give your reasoning for why you chose the visualization format for this data (medium is the message)
   - Why did you choose this particular form of visualization?
 What benefit does it give to the statement of data?

 I have a genuine love for music and find the national instruments of world countries to be a fasinating cultural niche.
-The benefit of this visualizaiton is to promote diversity and interconnectedness through music education.
+The benefit of this visualization is to promote diversity and interconnectedness through music education.